 This city is so full of iconic buildings, we had to make a list of our must-see’s.

 Moscow is a city brimming with pretty buildings.
 We’re talking glittering gold onion domes towering atop iconic cathedrals, whimsically colored spires, museums stacked like birthday cakes and stately structures you won’t be able to stop photographing.
+Seriously just check out my biased list of Moscow's prettiest cathedrals to give you a taste.
 To make sure you see our top picks, we’ve put together this guide to make it easy breezy.

 There are way more places to see on this list, but we’ve grouped our favorites by location and given you directions so now you have no excuse to skip out on these beauties even if you’re only visiting for a couple of days … especially since the Moscow Metro makes it very easy to get around.
 If you’re new to the city, these tips on using the Moscow metro will come in handy.

 We love the buildings in Moscow but there is more to see in this city!

 This all in one guide to Moscow outlines our favorite things to do.

 We suggest getting a very early start so you can cram it all in on one day.
 Granted, if you squish this all in in a single day you’ll not have the luxury of spending a few hours shopping or a couple hours in a museum.
 We do suggest spending more time if you have it, that’s for sure!